The Last Kappa of Old Japan (2016)

 The Tale of the Lucky Cat (2007)

 This is the story of a young girl, orphaned during the attacks of September 11, 2001.
 She leaves New York to live with her grandmother in the desert of Southern California.
 In a unfolding modern Western fantasy, her adjustment elicits both tears and laughter, as everybody learns the value of acceptance.
+Angeline is a limited, commemorative printing of Sunny's early work.

 "This is such a great book!
 I absolutely love the illustrations and the story.
 I had always wondered about Japanese Kokeshi dolls and this book shares a heart-warming and interesting story on how they came to be.
 The story is really engaging and the illustrations add so much depth and emotions to the story - Seki's painted illustrations are works of art!
 You will see beautiful landscapes, expressive & interesting characters, and you'll be taken on a journey through old Japan leading towards a happy ending!
 The book is bilingual in English and Japanese, so it is great for people looking to learn those languages.
 I own several of Sunny Seki's books, and I am so happy to add his newest to my collection.
-I highly recommend this book to adults and children alike!" --A. Isaac (New York)
+I highly recommend this book to adults and children alike!"--A. Isaac (New York)